 Instantly, the new values will be added to the chart according to the chart data in Excel.

-Read More: How to Change Chart Data Range Automatically in Excel (2 Easy Ways)
+Read More: How to Change Chart Data Range in Excel

 To remove values from the chart you merely need to remove a column from the chart data.
 To remove a column from a table follow these steps.